That letter was actually the first out of many, not that Tony would ever know about it.

 Being on the move did him good.
 He stopped feeling like his soul had been sucked out of his body.
 He got to sleep under the stars and woke up to dew on the tips of leaves and the feel of the earth dipping under his fingers.
 He got odd jobs to make ends meet, mostly manual labor that left him with little time for thinking, for which he was thankful.
 He helped people.

-From time to time he got texts saying Are you still alive? as well as pictures, especially from the younger Avengers.
-While they gave him his space, someone would always check up on him if he didn't get in touch for a long stretch of time.
+From time to time he got texts asking if he was still alive as well as assorted pictures, especially from the younger Avengers.
+While they did give him his space, someone would always check up on him if he didn't get in touch for a long stretch of time.
 He commiserated with Rhodes about what little they knew about Tony.

 He didn't stop writing.